josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 ---

-I ’ll use the term "AI optimist" a lot in this post because, while it might not be an entirely correct description of the general group I'm referring to, it's at least a serviceable label.
+I will use the term "AI optimist" a lot in this post because, while it might not be an entirely correct description of the general group I'm referring to, it's at least a serviceable label.

-That group, to be a bit more descriptive, is made up of people who are excited about AI, both now and in the future—but especially, are happy about the _current_ state of AI.
+That group, to be a bit more descriptive, is made up of people who are excited about AI, both present and future—but especially, they're happy about the _current_ state of AI.
 That part's important.
 You might call them enthusiasts, or even believers, maybe.
 But in any case, they generally consider the current state of the technology to be good, and either aren't aware of the bad parts, or aren't overly concerned with them.

 You almost certainly know at least one or two of these people.
 Maybe you even _are_ one.
 (If so: I'm not naive enough to think I'll change your mind with this post, but I hope I'll at least give you some things to think about.)

 It seems to me that to be in this group—to regard AI, as it exists currently, with optimism—requires at least a certain degree of class privilege.
 (Hence, the somewhat blunted title of this post.)

-I had long struggled to put that thought into words: _AI optimism is a class privilege_.
-But once it crystallized, I felt as though it shifted a great deal into perspective.
+I had long struggled to put that thought into words.
+But once it crystallized into that one titular sentence, I felt as though a great deal around me suddenly shifted into perspective.

 So, that's why I wrote this post; to share that perspective.
 It's mine, and you can take it (or not) as you like.

 ---

 It's late 2025, and so you don't need me to tell you how extreme opposing views on AI can be. _Everyone_ has an opinion of AI, and the overwhelming majority fall to one far end of the spectrum or the other.
-There's a vast divide between my so-called optimists and pessimists, each fiercely passionate in their own entirely opposite ways.
+There's a vast divide between the sides, each fiercely passionate in their own entirely opposite ways.

 For my part, you can put me firmly on the pessimist side of the chasm, for many reasons.
 Some I'll get into here; others, I'll mostly pass over, as they've been well covered elsewhere.